Pandemics, Psychedelics and Timothy Leary, Part 1

 “The Fascist and Syndicalist species were characterized by the first appearance of a type of man who “did not care to give reasons or even to be right” but who was simply resolved to impose his opinions.
 That was the novelty: the right not to be right, not to be reasonable: “the reason of unreason.”— from chapter 8, “Why the Masses Intervene in Everything and Why They Always Intervene Violently”, in The Revolt of the Masses by Jose Ortega y Gasset.

 As someone who values liberty, I have no interest in reinforcing the control-oriented doctrines of an elite vis-à-vis Ortega y Gasset (especially of an elite who are often more revolting than the masses!) but do recognize that Western traditions concerning human rights, the rule of law, free speech, conversation and representation seem to be falling by the wayside while intolerant mobs smash small business windows and zombies attack fellow patrons at the gym.
+(BTW.
+The “intolerant mobs” I am talking about here are not peaceful demonstrators who have something legitimate to protest like unlawful activities by authorities).

 The evening news sometimes sounds like Lovecraft’s Call of Cthulhu: